Study abroad (outgoing)

 • Students with a Bachelor's degree from ETH Zurich can have 20 credits recognized towards their Master’s in Environmental Sciences in the Electives category.

-• Students with a Bachelor's degree from another university can also obtain recognition of 30 credits for a Master’s thesis written abroad.
+• Students with a Bachelor's degree from another university can participate in the ENHANCE programme

 Worldwide programmes